Khizrabad Village

-Khizrabad also known as Khidrabad is about 800 years old Village in South East district of Delhi.
+Khizrabad also known as Khidrabad is an old Village in South East district of Delhi.
 It is situated near New Friends Colony and Taimoor Nagar.
-The village is dominated by Bidhuri, clan of the Gurjar community who are descendants of Baba Rupa.
+This village is set to consist of the descendants of Baba Rupa.
 Baba Rupa moved from Madanpur Khadar Village to Khizrabad Village.
-According to Villagers, Khidr-abad means "Khadar me Aabad" since the village is situated at the Banks of Yamuna.
+According to Villagers, Khidr-abad means "land of Khizr (a mythological figure who is said to live near seas and other waterbodies)" since the village is situated at the Banks of Yamuna.